jarvisteach/appJar/docs/mkdocs/docs/pythonInternationalisation.md

 ### Widget Support
 Not all widget's are supported, and some require a bit more effort to get them to work properly.
-Note, changing the text of a widget through `setXXX()` method's will work, bit will not be rememberd if the language is changed.
+Note, changing the text of a widget through `setXXX()` method's will work, but will not be rememberd if the language is changed.

 * **Auto-labelled Widgets**
     Any widgets created with an **auto-label** can be changed under the `[LABEL]` option below.